J-P-Walter/React-Project-1/README.md

-Project 1 from Bob Zirol's React Class - setup is done, will begin working on it Monday
+Project 1 from Bob Zirol's React Class - Very basic webpage to see how React treats HTML and a brief refresher on CSS Can be viewed at https://jp-walter-project-1.netlify.app/

 # Getting Started with Create React App